vmware/vic/doc/user_doc/vic_installation/plugin_verify_deployment.md

 # Verify the Deployment of the Flex Plug-In #

-After you have installed the Flex-based plug-in for vSphere Integrated Containers Engine, verify the deployment of the plug-in in the vSphere Web Client.
+After you have installed the Flex-based plug-in for vSphere Integrated Containers Engine, verify the deployment of the plug-in in the Flex-based vSphere Web Client.

 **Prerequisites**